Skip to main content

 When an artist has died

-When an artist dies, the resale payment goes to their estate.
-In this situation, the resale payment is a windfall gain, not taxable income.
-The artist’s estate will not need to pay income tax on the resale payment.
+When an artist dies, the resale payment goes directly to the beneficiaries under their will, or to their estate.
+In these situations, the resale payment is not taxable income.
+The artist’s beneficiaries or estate will not need to pay income tax on the resale payment.

 GST and the resale payment